 Ask Around and Get a Preview

-Ask your veterinarian who they recommend: Your vet clinic will likely know of local trainers and might even work closely with a particular program.
+Your vet clinic will likely know of local trainers and might even work closely with a particular program.
 They’ll also have the benefit of hearing from other clients about their experiences with different classes.
-Your vet will also make sure that your puppy is properly vaccinated before being exposed to public places and other dogs, which is typically about a week or so after their first vaccine and deworming visit with your veterinarian.
+Your vet will also make sure that your puppy is properly vaccinated before being exposed to public places and other dogs.
+This is typically about a week or so after their first vaccine and deworming visit with your veterinarian.

 Is it calm and controlled?